KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Spellcheck Configuration Page

-Spellcheck can be used on captions, titles, and other text-edit widgets to auto-detect the current language used in text and will propose alternative with miss-spelled words.
-With entries where alternative-language can be specified, the contextual language will be used to parse text.
-Spellcheck depends of open-source **Backends**, including **Language Dictionaries**, to operate sentence analysis.
-Availability of both are listed in this view for information.
-If you want to add new language or dictionaries, you need to install relevant packages on your system.
+Spellcheck can be used on captions, titles, and other text-edit widgets to identify spelling errors and propose corrections. digiKam autodetects the language used for the spellcheck, since many text entry fields support multiple languages.
+Spellcheck depends on open-source **Backends**, including **Language Dictionaries**, to perform sentence analysis.
+The available backends and languages are listed in this view for your information.
+If you want to add new languages or dictionaries, you'll need to install the relevant packages onto your system.

 .. figure:: images/setup_captions_spellcheck.webp
     :alt: